M&T Bank: 21st century

 In 2008, M&T received a $600 million investment by the United States Treasury as a result of the Troubled Asset Relief Program (TARP) and M&T assumed another $482 million in TARP obligations from its acquisitions.
-In 2011, the bank repaid $700 million of TARP funds.
+In 2012, the bank repaid $700 million of TARP funds.

+In June 2014, a U.S. District Judge ordered M&T Bank to forfeit $560,000 that had been laundered through its Perry Hall, Maryland, branch; from 2011 to 2013, Deanna Bailey went to the branch and had head teller Sabrina Fitts convert cash amounts from $20,000 to $100,000 into larger bills.
+Fitts accepted a 1% transaction fee in exchange for not filing a currency transaction report.
+This violated the Bank Secrecy Act of 1970.

-On December 16, 2017, Robert Wilmers died and non-executive chairman Robert T. Brady became acting chairman and CEO.
+On December 16, 2017, non-executive chairman Robert T. Brady became acting chairman and CEO.
 On December 20, 2017, René F. Jones was appointed chairman and CEO.

+In 2021, M&T Bank contributed $33.9 million to over 3,000 nonprofit organizations across eight states and the District of Columbia.
+The bank has donated more than $279.4 million to nonprofits over the past decade, and over $437.5 million to nonprofits over the past two decades.

 In May 2022, M&T announced a $25 million initiative to support lower-income communities and underrepresented groups.
-The new Amplify Fund will be deployed over 3 years with most of the funds set to be distributed to Connecticut-based organizations and other north-eastern states where People’s United had operated.
-M&T announced that $9-$11 million will be distributed by the end of 2022, with the rest of the funds to be distributed over the next two year and expects to fund approximately 60-70 organizations in the initiatives first phase.
+The new Amplify Fund will be deployed over three years with most of the funds set to be distributed to Connecticut-based organizations and other north-eastern states where People’s United had operated.
+M&T announced that $9 to $11 million will be distributed by the end of 2022, with the rest of the funds to be distributed over the next two year and expects to fund approximately 60 to 70 organizations in the initiatives first phase.

+In August 2022, M&T announced a partnership with Stefon Diggs; Diggs served as a brand ambassador for M&T’s “Football Brings Us Together” campaign.

 In October 2022, M&T launched its Multicultural Banking Center in East Hartford, Connecticut; the bank has 118 multicultural locations.

+In 2022, M&T was listed as one of the Best Places to Work for Disability Inclusion by the Disability Equality Index (DEI) for its fourth consecutive year.